MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/aadobjectid.md

 ---
-title: Support for AAD Object ID and UPN in user mention
+title: AAD Object ID and UPN in user mention
 author: Rajeshwari-v
 description: Describes Teams support for AAD Object ID and UPN in User Mention for bots and incoming webhook connectors ms.topic: conceptual